BrandonTang89/bdd_engine/README.md

     - `walker.cpp` implements the execution of statements
     - `walker_bdd_manip.cpp` implements the run-time construction and manipulation of BDDs
     - `walker_bdd_view.cpp` implements queries about the BDDs, such as satisfiability and display functions

+The REPL and overall application are implemented by the following
+- `main.cpp` contains the main function
+- `repl.h` contains the REPL interface
+- `repl.cpp` implements the REPL interface

 # Building and Dependencies
 Uses CMake 3.23 and Conan 2.15.0, tested on GCC 14.